balfieri/study/README.md

-    aviation.txt                        -- private pilot checkride oral exam (includes categories) aviation_ifr.txt                    -- instrument pilot checkride oral exam italian.txt                         -- basic and a few intermediate words italian_advanced.txt                -- more advanced words I'm currently studying french.txt
+    aviation.txt                        -- private pilot checkride oral exam (includes categories) aviation_ifr.txt                    -- instrument pilot checkride oral exam italian.txt                         -- basic and a few intermediate words italian_advanced.txt                -- higher-intermediate to advanced words I'm currently studying italian_expressions.txt             -- expressions (modi di dire)
+    french.txt

 Example of running the aviation questions:

-    ./run.py aviation                   -- ask 20 questions at a time, prompt for answer ./run.py aviation 100               -- same, but 100 questions instead of default of 20
+    ./run.py aviation                   -- ask 20 questions at a time, prompt for answer ./run.py aviation -q 100            -- same, but 100 questions instead of default of 20
-    ./run.py aviation 0                 -- same, but ALL questions instead of default of 20
+    ./run.py aviation -q 0              -- same, but ALL questions instead of default of 20 ./run.py aviation -q 0 -ps 4        -- same, but ALL questions and just print the question and answer with 4-second pause
-    ./run.py aviation 0 4               -- same, but ALL questions and just print the question and answer with 4-second delays
+    ./run.py aviation -q 0 -ps 4 -cat 'pilot' -- same but only questions in the 'pilot' category

 This is all open-source.
 Refer to the LICENSE.md for licensing details.